This sweet potato galette with rosemary and cashew ‘ricotta’ is a festive vegetarian Thanksgiving main.

 - Start the cashew ricotta.
 Place the cashews in a bowl and cover with boiling water.
 Soak for at least 30 minutes.

 - Make the dough.
-In a large bowl, whisk together the flour and salt.
-Add the oil and incorporate it into the flour by mashing with a fork until the coconut oil is roughly the size of peas (it’s okay if some pieces are larger/smaller).
-Then gradually sprinkle in the ice water while tossing the mixture with the fork.
-The dough will appear dry and shaggy, but don’t worry – just mix lightly until the water is incorporated.
+In a large bowl, whisk together flour and salt.
+Add coconut oil and incorporate it into the flour by mashing with a fork until the oil is roughly the size of peas (it’s okay if some pieces are larger/smaller).
+Then gradually sprinkle in the ice water while tossing the mixture; stop adding water when you see large clumps forming.
+It’s OK if the dough looks dry and shaggy for now.

-- Turn the dough out onto the counter.
-Working quickly, gather the dough and knead it a few times to shape it into a disc, being careful not to overwork the dough.
-Wrap in plastic and refrigerate for 20 to 30 minutes (or up to several days).
-Don’t worry if the dough seems too dry at this point – it will hydrate fully in the fridge.
+- Turn it out onto the counter.
+Working quickly, gather the dough with your hands and shape it into a disc, being careful not to overwork the dough.
+Wrap in plastic and refrigerate for 45 minutes (or up to several days).
+Don’t worry if the dough seems dry at this point – it will hydrate fully in the fridge.

 - Preheat the oven to 375ºF.

 - Finish the ricotta.
 Drain the cashews and place in a food processor or Vitamix.
 Add the lemon juice, miso, garlic, and salt.
 Pulse until everything is broken down.
-Add 1/4 cup water and continue pureeing until the mixture is creamy and homogeneous but not totally smooth (it should resemble ricotta, basically).
+Add 1/4 cup water and continue pureeing until the mixture is creamy and has a rich mouthfeel.
 Taste and adjust the seasonings if needed.
 Set aside.

 - Meanwhile, place the potatoes in a large bowl and add the oil, rosemary, salt and pepper.
 Toss to combine.

-- Assemble the tart.
-Spread the ricotta on the dough in an even layer, leaving a 2-inch border, and top with the potatoes.
+- Spread the ricotta on the dough in an even layer, leaving a 2-inch border, and top with the potatoes.
 Fold the border over the fillings.

-- Bake until the crust is lightly golden, about 1 hour.
-Cool for at least 10 minutes before slicing.
+- Bake until the crust is lightly golden, 45 to 60 minutes.
+Cool for a few minutes before slicing.

 Notes

-1. If your oil is entirely liquid, measure it out and place it in the freezer for up to 15 minutes until it’s opaque and scoopable.
+- If your oil is entirely liquid, measure it out and place it in the fridge for up to 15 minutes until it’s opaque and scoopable.

 Nutrition